-Pat Griffin, HSA said, “Tractors, Quads and other vehicles are involved in the vast majority of farm fatalities.
-If your tractor is not right, nothings right.
-A good handbrake on your tractor is so important and I ask all farmers to pledge to ensure the handbrake is working and it is properly applied.
+Pat Griffin, HSA said, “Tractors, Quads and other farm vehicles are involved in the vast majority of farm fatalities.
+It’s appropriate that we will focus on farm vehicle safety in our demo area at Farm Safety Live.
+People and large farm vehicles are a potentially deadly mix.
+Every effort should be made to keep everyone particularly vulnerable people away from work activities involving tractors and large farm vehicles.
+A good handbrake on your tractor is critically important and I ask all farmers to pledge to ensure the handbrake is working and it is properly applied.
 Working together we can make farming a safer business and protect ourselves and our loved ones”.

-Brenda Kiernan, Chairperson of Tullamore Show said, “We were delighted to facilitate such a vital and significant agenda as part of the show programme.
-It is heart breaking to realise the number of families effected each year by tragedies on farms”.
+Chelsey Cox McDonald, Secretary of Tullamore Show said, “We were delighted to have Farm Safety Live return this year.
+It is so vital and important to showcase this aspect as part of the show programme.
+We would ask everyone to “think farm safety” and eliminate the risks where possible.
+It is heart breaking to comprehend the number of families effected each year by tragedies on farms”.

 Keep up to date on Farm Safety Live and win tickets to the Tullamore Show at www.facebook.com/farmsafetylive over the coming weeks.
 Also check out this video vimeo.com/730291392 on the live demonstrations.